Animal-sourced foods make it easier to meet protein targets

 Protein sources differ in nutritional value

 Protein sources vary in nutritional value, and a simple mass-based comparison is inadequate.
 Animal-derived proteins offer better quality than plant proteins, with higher anabolic responses for skeletal muscle.
-For older adults, meat-based meals are more effective than vegetarian options.
+For older adults, meat-based meals are usually more effective than vegetarian options, unless the latter are properly designed.
 On average, vegetarian diets are associated with lower muscle mass and strength.

 Plant-based strategies for muscle protein synthesis may need fortification or higher intake.
 A recommended animal-to-plant protein ratio is 50:50, with a 40:60 ratio potentially suitable but more risky with respect to the adequacy of micronutrients.